charlesmoute/datasciencecoursera/03. Getting and Cleaning Data/Course Project/README.md

 The raw data includes the following files:
 ==========================================

-- '[rawData] README' : Explains the Human Activity Recognition Using Smartphones Dataset
+- 'UCI HAR Dataset/README.txt' : Explains the Human Activity Recognition Using Smartphones Dataset

-- 'features_info.txt': Shows information about the variables used on the feature vector.
+- 'UCI HAR Dataset/features_info.txt': Shows information about the variables used on the feature vector.

-- 'features.txt': List of all features.
+- 'UCI HAR Dataset/features.txt': List of all features.

-- 'activity_labels.txt': Links the class labels with their activity name.
+- 'UCI HAR Dataset/activity_labels.txt': Links the class labels with their activity name.

-- 'train/X_train.txt': Training set.
+- 'UCI HAR Dataset/train/X_train.txt': Training set.

-- 'train/y_train.txt': Training labels.
+- 'UCI HAR Dataset/train/y_train.txt': Training labels.

-- 'test/X_test.txt': Test set.
+- 'UCI HAR Dataset/test/X_test.txt': Test set.

-- 'test/y_test.txt': Test labels.
+- 'UCI HAR Dataset/test/y_test.txt': Test labels.

 The following files are available for the train and test data.
 Their descriptions are equivalent.

-- 'train/subject_train.txt': Each row identifies the subject who performed the activity for each window sample.
+- 'UCI HAR Dataset/train/subject_train.txt': Each row identifies the subject who performed the activity for each window sample.
 Its range is from 1 to 30.

-- 'train/Inertial Signals/total_acc_x_train.txt': The acceleration signal from the smartphone accelerometer X axis in standard gravity units 'g'.
+- 'UCI HAR Dataset/train/Inertial Signals/total_acc_x_train.txt': The acceleration signal from the smartphone accelerometer X axis in standard gravity units 'g'.
 Every row shows a 128 element vector.
 The same description applies for the 'total_acc_x_train.txt' and 'total_acc_z_train.txt' files for the Y and Z axis.

-- 'train/Inertial Signals/body_acc_x_train.txt': The body acceleration signal obtained by subtracting the gravity from the total acceleration.
+- 'UCI HAR Dataset/train/Inertial Signals/body_acc_x_train.txt': The body acceleration signal obtained by subtracting the gravity from the total acceleration.

-- 'train/Inertial Signals/body_gyro_x_train.txt': The angular velocity vector measured by the gyroscope for each window sample.
+- 'UCI HAR Dataset/train/Inertial Signals/body_gyro_x_train.txt': The angular velocity vector measured by the gyroscope for each window sample.
 The units are radians/second.